michalbarczyk/json-html-judgments-interpretation/README.md

 # json-html-judgments-interpretation
-Interpreting judgments in json and html files (data extraction, generating statistics).
+Interpretation of judgments stored in json and html files (data extraction, generating statistics).

 Final version of the project.